 One of the important purposes of the Financial Report is to help citizens and policymakers assess whether current fiscal policy is sustainable and, if it is not, the urgency and magnitude of policy reforms necessary to make fiscal policy sustainable.
 A sustainable policy is defined as one where the ratio of debt held by the public to GDP (the debt-to-GDP ratio) is ultimately stable or declining.
-The debt-to-GDP ratio reached 100 percent at the end of FY 2020.
-The long-term fiscal projections in this report are based on the same economic and demographic assumptions that underlie the 2020 Social Security and Medicare Trustees' Reports, and those assumptions were developed prior to the COVID-19 pandemic and economic downturn.
-At this time, management cannot reasonably estimate the potential effects of COVID-19 on the projections or other sustainability measures, which could be significant.

 As discussed below, the projections based on this report's assumptions indicate that current policy is not sustainable.
-If current policy is left unchanged, the projections show the debt-to-GDP ratio will rise to 124 percent in 2030, and to 623 percent in 2095.
-For comparison, under the 2019 projections, the debt-to-GDP ratio was over 100 percent by 2030, and then reached 474 percent in 2094.
+The debt-to-GDP ratio was approximately 100 percent at the end of 2021, similar to (but slightly below) the ratio at the end of FY 2020.
+If current policy is left unchanged, the projections show the debt-to-GDP ratio will exceed 200 percent by 2041 and reach 701 percent in 2096.
+For comparison, under the 2020 projections, the debt-to-GDP ratio exceeded 200 percent in 2042 and reached 623 percent in 2095.

 These conclusions are rooted in the projected trends in receipts, spending, and deficits in the context of current law and policy, although, as described in the following pages, there is considerable uncertainty surrounding these projections.
 The projections are on the basis of policies currently in place and are neither forecasts nor predictions.
-Changes in policy - including investments in infrastructure and the nation's workforce, and efforts to mitigate the impact of climate change and improve caregiving services to build a more resilient and sustainable economy - could have a significant effect on eventual fiscal outcomes.
+Changes in policy - including investments in infrastructure efforts to mitigate the impact of climate change and enhancements to caregiving services to build a more resilient and sustainable economy - could have a significant effect on eventual fiscal outcomes.